HOLINHED/BulletBot/docs/Setup-Guides/Production/Linux-Prod-Setup-Guide.md

 If you are doing dev work on BulletBot or just want to set him up manually, please follow the [Linux Dev Setup Guide](/Setup-Guides/Development/Linux-Dev-Setup-Guide/).

 !!! important "Important note before continuing"
-    Some of the contents of this setup guide are only applicable to BulletBot [v1.2.8](https://github.com/CodeBullet-Community/BulletBot/releases/tag/v1.2.8) and later.
+    Some of the contents of this setup guide are only applicable to BulletBot [v1.2.8](https://github.com/CodeBullet-Community/BulletBot/releases/tag/v1.2.8) and [v1.2.11](https://github.com/CodeBullet-Community/BulletBot/releases/tag/v1.2.11).
 Due to improper writing/handling of past documentation, there is no proper documentation that can be referred to for versions older than v1.2.8.

 ## Officially Supported Linux Distributions